MizterB/RetroPie-Setup-Ubuntu/README.md

 ## CHANGELOG
 ### 20200222
 ### Existing Functions:
+#### function disable_sudo_password
+- tweak logic so it creates a file in the /etc/sudoers.d directory to disable sudo password, rather than editing sudoers directly (more dangerous and can be overwritten by updates)
 #### function install_retropie_dependencies
 - remove -no-install-recommends as having this causes a blank screen on boot for nvidia cards when using a proprietary driver
+#### function install_retropie
+- reinstated the core module install method (retroarch, emulationstation, retropiemenu, runcommand, plus samba)
 #### function add_retroarch_shaders
 - add line of code to remove the 'pi' centered shaders directory installed by RetroPie-Setup
 - recreate the shaders directory afresh